RossiFire/next-seo-starter/README.md

 ## ⚙️Next SEO Starter Template

+Now Supporting Next.js 15 🎆🎆

-This is a simple starter project to build a multi page SEO-Friendly Website using Next.js, Typescript and Tailwindcss.
+Starter project to build multi page SEO-Friendly Websites using Next.js, Typescript and Tailwindcss.
 Next.js is used with App Router.

 Feel free to contrubute with pull requests